-Right-click the item and select Focus on method in Methods List to the corresponding method in the Methods List tab.
+Right-click the item and select Focus on method on Method List to the corresponding method in the Method List tab.

 The Call Tree tab shows the program call tree with the percentage of each method in the total profiling time.